LOST OR STOLEN PASSPORT

 What to Do: If you're at a hotel or attraction, find an employee who can call for help and direct you to a local doctor, hospital or pharmacy.
 Concierge, for example, may have a list of doctors on hand, and will be able to direct you to the nearest hospital, arranging for a taxi or emergency services, as needed.
 Many local guidebooks also have information listed in the back pages, with details on what to do and what to expect.

 Obviously, getting emergency care means acting quickly, but if a child is ill and you're in need of a doctor, contact your insurance company first.
 Find out how they handle out-of-network procedures and if there are certain doctors in their network.
 There's nothing worse than getting through an illness or emergency to get a whopper of a bill that insurance will not cover.
 If you can take the extra minutes to talk to your provider, you could save yourself future headaches.

 How to Be Prepared: If anyone in the family is currently on medication, keep medication in carry-on luggage so you don't lose it.
 Also keep copies of insurance cards, doctor's phone numbers and addresses, prescriptions, as well as a note from doctors on treatment, in case you need to visit a local pharmacy or doctor while traveling.
-If you children are prone to motion sickness, ear infections, or catch a cold when someone near them sneezes, be prepared and keep standard medications with you, just in case.
+If you'd like to carry a little less paperwork with you, look into apps like My Medical Info and VaxNation, which store your personal medical information in your phone.
+If your children are prone to motion sickness, ear infections, or catch a cold when someone near them sneezes, be prepared and keep standard medications with you, just in case.
 If traveling abroad, check with your doctors prior to the trip to find out if any immunizations are recommended or required.